 A collaborative approach

-While the programme is led by us, Callaghan Innovation and New Zealand Trade and Enterprise, as well as multiple agencies across local and central governments, all work together to support and facilitate the elements that influence a decision to undertake R&D in New Zealand.
+New Zealand’s small size and inter-connected research system makes global collaboration easy.
+While the programme is led by us, we work closely with Callaghan Innovation, New Zealand Trade and Enterprise, as well as multiple agencies across local and central governments to support and facilitate the elements that influence a decision to undertake R&D in New Zealand.

-New Zealand has clear competitive advantages in agritech, digital technologies, health technologies, high-value nutrition and space.
+New Zealand has clear competitive advantages in agritech, digital technologies, health technologies, high-value nutrition, clean energy, advanced aviation and space.
 However Innovative Partnerships isn’t restricted to just these areas.

 We are keen to discuss transformative technology areas and emerging sectors, as well as emerging challenges for the economy, environment and society.